olduvai-jp/ComfyUI-S3-IO/README.md

 - Download cache lives under ComfyUI temp as `temp/s3-io/...` and respects S3 ETag changes.
 - Thumbnails are stored in `S3IO_THUMB_PREFIX` as `.jpg` (max 256px).
 - Image previews fetch S3 thumbnails (or originals) into `temp` when the file is not present locally.
+- Video previews fetch S3 files into `temp` when the file is not present locally.